 ACS International Student Chapters

-ACS student chapters are organizations for college/university students studying the chemical sciences.
-Members participate in a wide range of programs and activities that enhance their college experience and prepare them for successful careers.
+ACS International Student Chapters are organizations for college/university students studying the chemical sciences.
+Members participate in a wide range of programs and activities that enhance their experience and prepare them for successful careers.

 How to Start an ACS International Student Chapter